The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Stability of the Caffarelli-Kohn-Nirenberg inequality

-\begin{proof}[Proof of Corollary \ref{ccc8}] By homogeneity, we assume $\norm{u}_{D_a^p(\Omega)}=1$.
-Take a small positive constant $\rho$ that only depends on $a,b,p,q,n,R,|V\cap \S^{n-1}|$ and that will be determined later.
-Using the H\"older and Hardy-Sobolev inequalities and the assumptions, we deduce
+\begin{proof}[Proof of Corollary \ref{ccc8}] By homogeneity, we assume $\norm*{u}_{D_a^p(\Omega)}=1$.
+Let $\rho$ be a small positive constant that depends only on $a,b,p,q,n,R,|V\cap \S^{n-1}|$ and will be determined later.
+Using the H\"older and Hardy-Sobolev inequalities, along with the assumptions on $p_1$, we deduce

 where $\beta$ is a constant satisfying \eqref{qwe}.
 The remainder of this proof is analogous to that of Corollary \ref{ccc6}. \end{proof}